-In this third photo, a 1912 Post Card titled “Tow Boat on Ohio River, Wheeling, W. Va.” we see the R.C.
+In this fifth photo, a 1912 Post Card titled “Tow Boat on Ohio River, Wheeling, W. Va.” we see the R.C.
 1869 Coal Towboat Ironsides at Wheeling lowering her stacks as she approaches the Wheeling Suspension Bridge.

 This was a period of “Tall Stacks”; a few boats with a total height of over 65 feet could strike the Suspension bridge’s west side.
 The 1,010 foot 1849 Wheeling Suspension Bridge average clearance is 92 feet at the east end and 62 feet at the west end, plenty of clearance for today’s Towboats.

 R.C.
 River Coal or River Combine